haacked/haacked.com/_posts/archived/2013-07-09-the-lawyers-wont-let-us.aspx.markdown

 ---
 layout: post
-title: "The Lawyers Won&#8217;t Let Us"
+title: The Lawyers Won&#8217;t Let Us
 date: 2013-07-09 -0800
 comments: true
 disqus_identifier: 18895
-categories: [company culture]
+categories:
+- company culture
+redirect_from: "/archive/2013/07/08/the-lawyers-wont-let-us.aspx/"
 ---

 A finely honed bullshit detector is a benefit to everyone.
 Let’s try a hypothetical conversation to test yours!